queryluke/masseffect-5e-data/data/class-features/powercasting-biotic-scar.md

 ---
 Beggining at 1st level, you gain a small power list.
 Your powers use your Constitution modifier as your powercasting modifier, and you regain all power slots used on a long rest.
-You can choose from the cantrips available to the Adept, and from the spells available to the Vanguard
+You can choose from the cantrips available to the Adept, and from the powers available to the Vanguard

 #### Biotic Experiment Powercasting